mafflerbach/testonaut/README.md

 #planned features....

-* moooaar commands
 * implementing variables
-* Overview about the project screenshot comparison
-* Filter for screenshot comparison
 * Templates for pagepresets in editmode

 ##modules

-* Login or tiny usermanagment
 * Pagecrawler for generating a testing tree
 * testgenerator for Equivalence classes analysis
 * checklist for Accessibility (Bitv) (inkl Prio)